 Substitute: no real substitute but you could get away with using solid vegetable shortening/fat.
 Grate the amount you need and substitute with suet in your recipe.
 In making Khlea however, just omit the suet and double up on the olive oil in this recipe.

-Ready to try something completely new?
+Ready to try something new?
+Let’s get cooking!

 - 1 tsp cumin seeds